 In 1994 Yoshiho Matsuda decided to re-focus on Ferrari and Porsche only for his museum and finally decided to sell pretty much everything which didn’t show a prancing horse on the badge, and this naturally included Miura 3420.
 Symbolic Motorcars acquired the car for stock that same year and sold it to another Californian dealer where it remained until early 1996.
 It was subsequently purchased by Thierry De Mascureau, a Californian-established entrepreneur and classic car enthusiast from France.

-At this stage 3420 was showing 16,240 km on the clock and De Mascureau decided to have the car re-pained back to its original Rosso Miura Acrilico colour by specialists Avio Coach Craft in Los Angeles.
+At this stage 3420 was showing 16,240 km on the clock and De Mascureau decided to have the car re-pained back in Rosso Miura Acrilico by specialists Avio Coach Craft in Los Angeles.
 The following year De Mascureau showed the car at the 1997 Concorso Italiano at the Pebble Beach concours where it won a glorious first in class.
 Until the early 2000s the car was very well taken care of including several services at Ferrari of Anaheim.
 By 2004 De Mascureau decided to move back to France and bring all his cars along.
 3420 was then registered on French plates ‘512 BFX 06’ and showing 17,396 km on the clock.
 The car was at a later staged showed at the Palais Princier de Monaco and remained in De Mascureau’s ownership until 2011, totalling 15 years in his hands.
 All original invoices and service records from his ownership are present in the file.

 In 2011 the car was sold to the current owner via a German dealer.
 At that time, further service work was performed by Lamborghini specialists P3 Automobiles in Cannes and Formula GT in Munich.
 In the last 8 years, the owner of 3420 drove it sparingly and had it regularly maintained by a German Lamborghini specialist.

 Today, the Miura shows 19832 km, is very well sorted and elegantly presented throughout.
 The car is accompanied with an important service history file including 45 original invoices and detailed records from the last 25 years and is ready for immediate enjoyment.
-Chassis 3420 is an exceedingly original Miura, boasting all original body numbers and original mechanical components.
+Chassis 3420 is an exceedingly original Miura, boasting the original body numbers and original mechanical components.